Back/How I AI

 The Improved Version (with Sora): To get a more compelling result, Marily switched to Sora and used its Cameo feature to insert herself and Mark Cuban into the scene.
 This version was a huge leap forward, generating a short clip complete with dialogue that actually explained the product's value.
 The AI even had her mention a “Greek salad,” which was a fun, personalized touch since Marily is Greek.

 Outcome: This final video clip is the perfect cherry on top.
-Paired with the PRD and the interactive prototype, it creates a comprehensive package that powerfully communicates the product's vision, functionality, and user value in a way that a slide deck never could.
+Paired with the PRD and the interactive prototype, it creates a complete package that really gets the product's vision, functionality, and user value across in a way that a slide deck never could.

 Using NotebookLM as an AI Judge for Product Demos